Macro-economic Dependencies on Ocean Ecosystems

 Types of dependency

-Dependencies may be categorized by their relationship to the economic unit:
+Dependencies may be categorized by their relationship to the economic unit, as summarised in Table 3.1.2 below.

-1. Direct dependencies occur when an economic activity directly uses ecosystem services as inputs to production.
-Marine fishing depends directly on fish stocks; coastal aquaculture depends on water quality and larval supply; maritime tourism depends on visual amenity and recreation services from healthy marine environments.
+Direct dependencies Occur when an economic activity directly uses ecosystem services as inputs to production -- marine fishing depends directly on fish stocks; coastal aquaculture depends on water quality and larval supply; maritime tourism depends on visual amenity and recreation services from healthy marine environments.

-2. Indirect dependencies occur when an economic activity relies on inputs from other sectors that themselves depend on ecosystem services.
-A seafood restaurant depends indirectly on healthy fish stocks through its purchase of inputs from the fishing industry.
-A coastal hotel depends indirectly on waste assimilation services that maintain the water quality tourists expect.
+Indirect dependencies Occur when an economic activity relies on inputs from other sectors that themselves depend on ecosystem services -- a seafood restaurant depends indirectly on healthy fish stocks through its purchase of inputs from the fishing industry; a coastal hotel depends indirectly on waste assimilation services that maintain the water quality tourists expect.

-3. Systemic dependencies represent the economy-wide reliance on ecosystem services that underpin the functioning of multiple sectors simultaneously.
-Coastal protection services benefit all economic activities in flood-prone coastal zones; climate regulation services benefit all sectors affected by temperature and weather patterns[10].
+Systemic dependencies Represent the economy-wide reliance on ecosystem services that underpin the functioning of multiple sectors simultaneously -- coastal protection services benefit all economic activities in flood-prone coastal zones; climate regulation services benefit all sectors affected by temperature and weather patterns.

 Understanding these distinctions is important for interpreting dependency indicators: direct dependencies can be measured through the supply and use framework, while indirect and systemic dependencies require extended analysis such as input-output modelling.